The strength of your sales team as a whole plays a huge role in the success of the salespeople within it.

 Why not escape the office for an afternoon of team building?
 An escape room challenge is a cooperative and fun activity the requires everyone to come together to solve puzzles.
 A scavenger hunt is another great option.

-8. Award Nights Make Your Team Shine
+8. Award Nights

 Consider a quarterly or annual award night to recognize achievements from individuals and teams.
-These events can full of pomp or as relaxed as you'd like.
+These events can be full of pomp or as relaxed as you'd like.
 Either way, they are a great opportunity to acknowledge and reward your team.

 Awards don't just have to be for sales performance.
 You can recognize attendance, improvement, mindset, productivity, helpfulness, leadership, dedication, and more.
 Bring out the best in your team by showing them all of the different ways they can succeed.